AdaCore/gnatstudio/docs/tutorial/projects.rst

 The `Build` variable demonstrates a typical `Debug/Production` configuration where we've set different switches for the two modes.

-Right click on the `Build` label and select
-`Edit properties of Build...`: this opens the variable editor, where values can be added or renamed.
+Now click on the `Edit...` button in the view's local toolbar: this opens the variable editor, where values can be added or renamed.
 Close the variable editor by clicking on the `Cancel` button.

 Now, let's take a look at the switches set in the project.